Peeragogy/Peeragogy.github.io/practice.md

 well-matched to Christopher Alexander’s idea of a *pattern language*, in which commonly occurring, interconnected, elements of an optative design are refined until they can be described in terms of a simple template.
-Indeed, thought of as a design pattern, can be understood as an up-to-date revision of Alexander’s [1, p.
+Indeed, thought of as a design pattern, **Peeragogy** can be understood as an up-to-date revision of Alexander’s **Network of Learning** [1, p.
 99].
 It *decentralizes the process of learning and enriches it through contact with many places and people* – in interconnected networks that may reach all over the world.
-Importantly, while people involved in a peeragogical process may be collaborating on , they don’t have to be direct collaborators outside of the learning context or co-located in time or space.
+Importantly, while people involved in a peeragogical process may be collaborating on **A specific project**, they don’t have to be direct collaborators outside of the learning context or co-located in time or space.
 Peeragogy often takes place in mostly-horizontal relationships between people who have different but compatible objectives.